-A new book has revealed that the Irish Hospital’s Sweepstakes, a lottery that swept the United States, England, Ireland and much of the world for fifty years was a complete scam.
+A recent book has revealed that the Irish Hospital’s Sweepstakes, a lottery that swept the United States, England, Ireland and much of the world for fifty years was a complete scam.

-The book entitled ‘The Greatest Bleeding Heart Racket in the World” by author Damian Corless went on sale in Ireland this weekend.Set up to allegedly help rundown Irish hospitals the proceeds instead went to a small group of wealthy Irish men led by businessman Joe McGrath while the government turned a blind eye .
+The book entitled ‘The Greatest Bleeding Heart Racket in the World” iby author Damian Corlesss said it was et up to allegedly help rundown Irish hospitals but the proceeds instead went to a small group of wealthy Irish men led by businessman Joe McGrath while the government turned a blind eye .

 At its height millions of tickets were sold yearly worldwide at a time when lottery gambling was banned almost everywhere.

 In America a network of old IRA men sold the tickets and collected the proceeds.